Kyle-Richard-Affleck/Recipes/peasoup.md

 Srpring Onions -£1.20
 Potatos -£2.10
 #Instructions
-Put peas in a pan
+Don't Put peas in a pan